Kingrashy12/Stywind/README.md

 `defineClass`

-A utility function that returns the provided class name.
-It is used for defining custom Tailwind CSS classes that can be applied to React components.
+**"No magic spells or secret handshakes required!" 🧙**

+A utility function that's got your back, offering autocomplete suggestions for your class inputs, making it a breeze to define custom Tailwind CSS classes.

 - **Parameters:**